-Strengthening the rights of women and girls requires a holistic approach that improves access to health care and education, enhances protection, and supports leadership and influence in decision-making.
+Strengthening the rights of women and girls requires a holistic approach that advances access to health and education, while supporting leadership, influence in decision-making, and the strengthening of women’s movements.

 Women and Girls' Rights

-CECI works to promote the full realization of the rights of women and girls by strengthening their agency, transforming social and institutional norms, and supporting their participation in economic, social, and political life, as well as access to essential services.
+CECI works to fully realize the rights of women and girls by empowering them, transforming social and institutional norms, and supporting their participation in social and political spaces, as well as the effective exercise of their fundamental rights.

-We support women and girls at every stage of their journey by promoting safe, equal, and protective environments.
-In collaboration with institutional and community partners and advocacy networks, we support transformative initiatives that change social norms, strengthen capacity for action, and consolidate access to fundamental rights.
-Our actions are based on locally-driven solutions that are adapted to social realities and designed to last.
+We support women and girls at every stage of their journey by fostering safe and equitable environments.
+In collaboration with institutional and community partners, women’s organizations, and rights advocacy networks, we support transformative initiatives that shift social norms, strengthen agency, and contribute to the realization of fundamental rights, particularly in education and health.
+Our actions are rooted in locally driven solutions, adapted to social realities and designed for lasting impact.

 Overview of the Current Situation